• NSCAA Premiere; Curitiba Brazil

-Adam’s impact on all the players and families he has worked directly with over the years, in addition to his valuable management and communication skills, continues to strengthen the club’s brand and reputation throughout the region.
+Adam’s impact on all the players and families he has worked directly with over the years, in addition to his valuable management and communication skills, continues to strengthen the club’s reputation throughout the region.

-Adam’s soccer journey began at 8 years old playing for Wimbledon FC’s FA Academy, the highest standard of youth soccer in the U.K. This opportunity allowed Adam to experience playing against other EPL academy teams such as Arsenal, Chelsea and Manchester United throughout his youth career.
-During Wimbledon FC’s re-location and name change to MK Dons FC, Adam was offered a full-time apprentice contract at the age of 16.
-During this time, Adam experienced playing against and alongside current and former EPL professionals across the country.
+Adam’s soccer journey began at 8 years old playing for Wimbledon F.C’s F.A Academy, the highest standard of youth soccer in the U.K. This opportunity allowed Adam to experience playing against other EPL academy teams such as Arsenal, Chelsea and Manchester United throughout his youth career.
+During Wimbledon F.C’s re-location and name change to MK Dons F.C, Adam was offered a full-time apprentice contract at the age of 16.
+During his time in England, Adam experienced playing against and alongside current and former EPL professionals across the country.